frconor-ebook/meditations/_posts/2025-02-26-st-joseph-the-family-man.md

 that family, leading it forward to be the family that God had destined it to be for all eternity---the Holy Family.

-All the time.
-Our Lord was formed in the virtues that He was going to exhibit on His way to Calvary.
+All the time, Our Lord was formed in the virtues that He was going to exhibit on His way to Calvary.

 Christ was a very tough man.
 He hung for three long hours on the Cross.